 I’ve been asked to speak about the art of translating Eastern languages and cultures into our modern languages.
-This is of course a very, very broad topic because when we talk about Eastern cultures, of course there are many Eastern cultures, and there are also many, many modern languages, not only Western languages but also modern Asian languages.
-Each specific task of going from one base language to the target language is going to have different aspects and different problems that need to be addressed, so it’s very important to understand not only the source language and the target language, but also the source culture and the target culture in order to be sensitive to that.
+This is a very, very broad topic because when we talk about Eastern cultures, of course, there are many Eastern cultures, and there are also many, many modern languages, not only Western languages but also modern Asian languages.
+Each specific task of going from one base language to the target language is going to have different aspects and different problems that need to be addressed, so it’s very important to understand not only the source language and the target language but also the source culture and the target culture in order to be sensitive to them.

 Background

-To give you a little bit of my background in terms of language study: At university, besides Latin and German that I studied in high school, I had studied Modern Chinese, Classical Chinese, Japanese, Sanskrit, and Tibetan.
-And I’ve lived in India for twenty-nine years.
+To give you a little bit of my background in terms of language study at university, besides Latin and German that I studied in high school, I studied Modern Chinese, Classical Chinese, Japanese, Sanskrit and Tibetan.
+I lived in India for 29 years.
 I learned a little bit of Hindi, not terribly much but just enough to survive (to buy vegetables in the market and this type of thing).
-And I lectured all over the world, doing many lecture tours – I think I’ve lectured in about seventy different countries around the world – and became acquainted with the different languages and cultures that I was dealing with.
+I’ve lectured all over the world, doing many lecture tours – I think I’ve lectured in about 70 different countries around the world – and became acquainted with the different languages and cultures that I was dealing with.

 In working with my website, I felt very strongly, from my experience, that although so many people read English, people really appreciate having material available in their own language, and so I set this policy that we were going to try to translate it into various languages.
-So now we have twelve languages online.
+Now (in 2012) we have 12 languages online.
 Let’s see if I can remember them.
-For European languages we have German, French, Spanish, Portuguese.
-There’s Polish.
-There’s Russian.
-We’re doing Islamic languages.
-We have Arabic, Urdu, Indonesian, and simplified character Chinese and traditional character Chinese.
-And now we’re actively preparing Italian, Vietnamese, Turkish, and Tibetan.
-So we have sixteen.
-And we plan to also do Farsi as part of our Islamic project, and who knows what other languages we’ll eventually do?
-And so I’ve had to deal with all of these languages.
-I’ve learned to read the Arabic script.
-From Hindi you can figure out a little bit of Urdu and so on.
+For European languages, we have German, French, Spanish, Portuguese, and there’s Polish and Russian.
+We’re doing Islamic languages, and we have Arabic, Urdu, Indonesian, and simplified character Chinese and traditional character Chinese.
+Now we’re actively preparing Italian, Vietnamese, Turkish and Tibetan.
+So, we will have 16 languages and plan to also do Farsi as part of our Islamic project, and who knows what other languages we’ll eventually do?
+[By now, in 2023, we have 32.]
+I’ve had to deal with all of these languages.
+I’ve also learned to read the Arabic script.
+From Hindi, I can figure out a little bit of Urdu and so on.
 I studied a little bit of Hebrew long ago, and that helps with Arabic in terms of the grammar.

-The main thing in working with all these languages is first of all, as you know from studying many languages, not to be afraid of a foreign language.
+The main thing in working with all these languages is first of all, as we know from studying many languages, not to be afraid of a foreign language.
 People freeze when they see a foreign language or a foreign script.
-Once you’ve learned Chinese, an alphabet is just: “Okay, an alphabet.
+Once we’ve learned Chinese, an alphabet is just “Okay, an alphabet.
 So what?”
-You learn twenty or thirty symbols, and that’s it.
-Not to freeze and be upset about it.
-And to be very, very flexible to try to recognize similar roots of things so that you could at least find your place and so on in a text, at least check have they left something out or something like that, so you can work with a language.
-I don’t have to know all these languages, but I can work with them; I can check them.
-These type of things.
+We learn 20 or 30 symbols, and that’s it.
+Don’t freeze and be upset about it, and be very, very flexible to try to learn the script and to recognize similar roots of words so that we can work with a language and at least find our place and so on in a text in order to at least check whether they have they left something out or something like that.
+We don’t have to know all these languages, but we can work with them; we can check them – these types of things.

 Styles of Translation